Stefanough/SFA_BLG/source/notes/html_notes.html.markdown

 **Section** -

+**href** - An attribute of the anchor tag, `href` gets its hame from the fact that it is a Hypertext REFerence.

 **Header** - Content about the HTML document that is not rendered by the client browser.
 Content for the header is placed in the `<head></head>` tag